anosatsuk124/markdown-editor-ts/README.md

 Its parser is built from scratch.
 So I needed some formal documentation and formal syntax or grammar expressions.

-But I can find nothing I want at all, then I defined a formal (E)BNF-syntax expression as reference [GitHub Official Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+But I can find nothing I want at all, then I defined a GitHub-flavored Markdown subset of a formal (E)BNF-syntax expression as reference [GitHub Official Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 [(E)BNF-syntax expression I defined](./docs/markdown.ebnf)